Updated April 2021

 - The Marketing Messages for each stage of the funnel

 PART 1: The Stages of the Funnel

 A Sales Funnel is a series of steps designed to guide your customers towards a buying decision.
 This process is where your marketing efforts come in to play – through ads, emails, website, landing pages and more.
-The whole purpose of the funnel is to help your customers/visitors achieve their goals or desired outcomes and, at the same time, your business achieving its own (ultimately that will be SALES).
+The whole purpose of the funnel is to build traffic, create leads & convert customers.
+In turn you help your customers/visitors achieve their goals or desired outcomes and, at the same time, your business achieving its own (ultimately that will be SALES).

 The 3 Stages of the Funnel

 We will begin by outlining the 3 stages of a basic funnel.
 Sales Funnels can become complex, split into four, five, six or even seven stages.
 But for those just starting out, keeping it simple is the best place to start.
 So we start with 3 stages to a funnel: